Stay in a traditional Andalusian village Inn.

 Discover the beauty of a UNESCO listed “Biosphere Reserve”

 Situated between Cadiz and Malaga, the spectacular Sierra Grazalema is one of Spain’s most stunning areas of natural beauty.
-Experience soaring limestone mountains, dramatic plunging valleys and gorges, surrounded by picturesque white-washed villages plus a stay in a rustic, traditional village Inn, makes this walking week a fantastic new addition of discovery and splendour to the Solos portfolio of walks.
+Experience soaring limestone mountains, dramatic plunging valleys and gorges, surrounded by picturesque white-washed villages all with a stay in a rustic, traditional village Inn.
+This walking week of discovery and splendour is fast becoming a favourite amongst the Solos portfolio of walks.

 Arrive at Malaga Airport.
 Transfer to our lovely traditional accommodation Casa de las Piedras in the centre of Grazalema village where we have our welcome drink and enjoy our first evening meal at a local restaurant close to the hotel